A by-law of the City of Ottawa to establish a Vacant Unit Tax for the City of Ottawa.

 “Tax Year” means the calendar year in which the Vacant Unit Tax is imposed;

-“Tenancy Agreement” means an agreement, whether written or oral, express or implied, between a Landlord and a Tenant respecting possession of a Rental Unit;
+“Tenancy Agreement” means an agreement with a term of at least 30 consecutive days, whether written or oral, express or implied, between a Landlord and a Tenant respecting possession of a Rental Unit;

 “Unpredictable” means that one could have no prior knowledge of the event concerned;